 - Category: Network News

-The full competition guidelines are listed below and can be found at www.ncwriters.org.
+The full competition guidelines can be found here.

 The Jacobs/Jones African-American Literary Prize honors the nineteenth-century writers Harriet Jacobs and Thomas H. Jones.
 Jacobs was born in 1813 near Edenton, escaping to Philadelphia in 1842, after hiding for seven years in a crawl space above her grandmother’s ceiling.
 She published her autobiography, Incidents in the Life of a Slave Girl, under a pseudonym in 1861.
 Jacobs died in 1897 and was inducted into the North Carolina Literary Hall of Fame in 1997.